 The distribution of the pay-outs leads to a maximum of 25% of the allocation to be paid towards compensation in any given year of implementation.
-This infrastructure allows for and the implementation operationalisation of corridors each year or with only one year in between operationalisation.
-The corridor and impact on the phasing implementation will be evaluated in the Business Model Section of the report.
+This allows for infrastructure implementation and the operationalisation of corridors each year or with only one year in between corridor operationalisation.
+The phasing and impact on the implementation will be evaluated in the Business Model Section of the report.